When I was a little girl, my parents used to drive our family to Italy in the summer to visit my maternal grandparents, and many of our relatives.

 It was so wonderful for me for so many different reasons: the weather was fabulous compared to Scotland; I was allowed to run around the village unsupervised; we would go to the beach, and I could actually go into the water (not like the lochs in Scotland, which were always freezing!) and of course, the food was incredible!

-Like everything else, things change, and often not for the better.
+Like everything else, so many things change, and often not for the better.
 This nectar contains sugar, glucose-fructose syrup and other added ingredients!
 What a shame, when all that is really necessary is some tasty fruit, the way it used to be made.

-1 large, organic, ripe pear
+- 2 large, organic, ripe pears

 No need to add any sugar, as pears are sweet.

 This is what the end product looks like…so delicious!
 This must be enjoyed immediately, as the drink will get thick and turn brown if left for some time, which won’t be very appealing!

 You can do the same with apricots or peaches, or really any fruit you enjoy.
 There are some fruits to which you’d really like to add some sweetener to, such as strawberries or rapberries.
 However, remember to keep your options open to things like honey or maple syrup, which are all fabulous when used in smoothie and blended drinks.

 Don’t miss another post!
 Sign up for my free subscription HERE, but make sure to look for the